danbaryaakov/bean-runner/site/GETTING_STARTED.md

 ```groovy
 implementation 'org.bean-runner:bean-runner-spring-boot-starter:<use latest version>'
 ```
-Replace \<use latest version\> with the latest version of the BeanRunner starter shown in https://github.com/danbaryaakov/bean-runner/packages/2372385
+Replace \<use latest version\> with the latest version of the BeanRunner starter shown [Here](https://github.com/danbaryaakov/bean-runner/packages/2372385)

 ### Configure Your Main Application Class